Mosai/workshop/test/README.md

 Testing Mosai Workshop
 ----------------------

-Workshop is tested by its own testing tool `testsuite`.
+Workshop is tested by its own testing tool `posit`.
 Although the tool itself doesn't force any particular directory structure, we keep an in-house one: